Zand0524/Java-Array-and-Data-Manipulation-Techniques/README.md

 # Java Array and Data Manipulation

-This project demonstrates essential Java principles for a Junior Software Engineer, focusing on array handling, sorting, and data manipulation techniques.
+This project demonstrates essential Java principles, focusing on array handling, sorting, and data manipulation techniques.

 ## Key Objectives and Points
 - Reading and parsing user input into an array.